 With a natural display functionality, this calculator allows the teacher or student to work with the most complex equations in the exact format of the textbook.
 This feature is critical for the students who are seeing these types of problems for the first time.

-It has also be approved for use during the PSAT/ NMSQT, SAT and ACT exams.
+It has also been approved for use during the PSAT/ NMSQT, SAT and ACT exams.
 However, the one disadvantage of this device is the lack of instruction manual to walk the user through the steps required for calculations.

 This Casio calculator comes equipped with a USB cable and unit-to-unit cable to share data and programs.
 This feature makes it perfect for teachers of Algebra courses, Biology, Chemistry, Geometry, and Trigonometry.